jessemiller/HamlPy/readme.md

 HamlPy currently cannot:

 - Do variable interpolation.
 So there is currently no way to go `%p This is some cool #{coolThing.text}`.
-- Actually output nicely indented templates.
-They will actually be stripped of white space.